lubuntu-team/manual/source/2/2.2/2.2.6/qpdfview.rst

 If you have a particularly long pdf file you might want to make a bookmark to find a specific thing easily.
 To create a bookmark press control +B or  :menuselection:`Bookmarks -->  Add Bookmark` and give the bookmark a memorable title and description so you can find it in this document again easily.
 If you later want to remove the bookmark go :menuselection:`bookmarks --> remove bookmark` or press control+ shift+ B.

+To jump to the start of a pdf file press the home key or :menuselection:`Edit --> First Page`.
+To jump to the last page of a pdf file press the end key or :menuselection:`Edit --> Last Page`.

 Screenshot
 ----------
 .. image:: qpdfview.png